 - Pt. teaching: Edema control (may need support stockings), scar mobilization, desensitization.

 - AROM all available motions with boot off @ least 3 times a day.
 Begin gentle resistance band strengthening across mobile joints @ 10 weeks post op.
 Gentle stretching, especially into dorsiflexion (strap/towel stretch) @ 10 weeks post op.

 - Gait training — If cleared by MD, begin gradual progression from NWB to full weight bearing over approx. 4 weeks.

-- At about @ 7 weeks post-op: Start at 25% WB, add 25%/week Slow progression if patient develops increased pain.
+- All other: At about 6 weeks post-op: Start at 25% WB, add 25%/week Slow progression if patient develops increased pain.

 - At 25% WB (usually) can walk in pool, chest high water.

 - Sample exercises for home exercise program: Hip muscle strengthening, esp abductors.
 Low impact conditioning: Pool therapy, stationary bike (when 50% WB)—Have pedal under heel, shoe OK.
 (Patient should wear boot on bike).

 - When comfortably FWB, wean gradually out of CAM boot into a shoe.
 Shoe modification if needed.
 May need crutch/cane when first out of CAM.

 - Progress resistance band strengthening. –Isometric strengthening across fused joints.